TableRAG: A Retrieval Augmented Generation Framework for Heterogeneous Document Reasoning: Experiments

 \subsubsection{Implementation Details}

 In the text retrieval process, we employ the BGE-M3 series models \citep{chen2024bge,bge-m3}.
 During recall, we retain the top 30 candidates, from which the top 3 are subsequently selected via reranking.
 To manage large inputs, the text is chunked into segments of 1000 tokens, with a 200-token overlap between consecutive chunks.
 The iterative loop is bounded by a maximum of 5 iterations.
 For backbone LLMs, we utilize Claude-3.5-Sonnet as a representative closed-source LLM, while Deepseek-V3, Deepseek-R1 \citep{guo2025deepseek}, and Qwen-2.5-72B \citep{yang2024qwen2} serve as the open-source counterparts.
 A consistent backend is maintained for all modules in the online iterative reasoning process.
 We use accuracy as the evaluation metric, assessed by Qwen-2.5-72B, which yields a binary score of 0 or 1.
-The prompt is shown in Appendix \ref{prompts}.
+The prompt is provided in Appendix \ref{prompts}, and the results evaluated using the exact match metric are presented in Appendix \ref{append_exp}.